sphinx-doc/sphinx/doc/development/theming.rst

 template engine.
 The ``.jinja`` will be removed from the final file name.
 For example, the *classic* theme has a file ``static/classic.css.jinja`` which uses templating to put the colour options into the stylesheet.
-When a documentation is built with the classic theme, the output directory will contain a ``_static/classic.css`` file where all template tags have been processed.
+When a documentation project is built with the classic theme, the output directory will contain a ``_static/classic.css`` file where all template tags have been processed.

 .. versionchanged:: 6.2